andrewcooke/choochoo/docs/impulse.md

 ![Diary with SHRIMP Data](impulse-diary.png)

 The screenshot above shows the SHRIMP data within Choochoo's diary (mid-screen).
-The Fitness and Fatigue values are colour-coded by quintile over the last 90 days (using a scheme that's consistent across the interface), along with a small marker indicating with the daily change is positive or negative.
+The Fitness and Fatigue values are color-coded by quintile over the last 90 days (using a scheme that's consistent across the interface), along with a small marker indicating with the daily change is positive or negative.

-A similar display summarises monthly and yearly variations.
+A similar display summarizes monthly and yearly variations.

 You can see that fitness is increasing but also, in this case, that fatigue is higher than it's been for the last 3 months.